tbarbette/npf-docs/docs/source/tests.rst

     echo "RESULT-ADDITION $ADD"
     echo "RESULT-MULT $MULT"

-The example above will re-execute the test (script) for all "NUMBER" from 1 to 10.
-The following graphs will be automatically produced:
+NPF executes this test script by running the script sections for all values of ``$NUMBER``, i.e. from 1 to 10.
-![sample
-picture](examples/tests-readme-ADDITION.png "Result for ADDITION")![sample
-picture](examples/tests-readme-MULT.png "Result for MULT").
-See the :ref:`graphing page<graph>` to style the graph and change units, axis names, etc...
+More details on variables can be found in the :ref:`variables` page.

 Late variables
 ~~~~~~~~~~~~~~

-For every run of every combination of variables, %late_variables defines a serie of supplementary parameters to consider.
-Those parameters cannot be list, they must all be constant.
-This is interesting to define constant of the experiment, parameters that will not polute the "X" of your dataset.
+The ``%late_variables`` section defines constants variables.
+Their values remain identical throughout the execution of the test.
+These variables are omitted from graphs.

 .. code-block:: bash